Cavapoo

 • Temperament

 Cavapoos need about 1 cup of dry food per day.
 An ideal diet should be tailored for a small dog with high energy levels.
-Cavapoos can easily gain weight if overfed, so it's important to maintain a regular feeding schedule and avoid leaving food out all day.
-Treats should be limited as well.
+Cavapoos can easily gain weight if overfed, so it’s important to maintain a regular feeding schedule and avoid leaving food out all day.
+Healthy treats such as mangoes should be limited as well.

 Their dietary needs will change from puppyhood to adulthood and continue to evolve into their senior years.
 Consult your veterinarian for specific dietary recommendations, as individual dogs vary greatly in weight, energy, and health.